tyfriedman/life/README.md

-Ty Friedman - Lab 6 Report
+Ty Friedman - Conway's Game of Life

 The program works in two modes: